pmarkert/Mongol/README.markdown

   return Find(Query.EQ("LastName", LastName));
   // Use Lambdas for Compile-time safety like this: return Find(Query.EQ(PropertyName(p => p.LastName), LastName));
-  // Also works for collection members by using .Single() string LastNameField = PropertyName(p.Children.Single().LastName; // Evaluates to "Children.LastName" return Find(Query.EQ(LastNameField, LastName)); // [NOTE: Returns the parent document] }
+  // Also works for collection members by using .Member() string ChildLastNameField = PropertyName(p.Children.Member().LastName; // Evaluates to "Children.LastName" return Find(Query.EQ(LastNameField, LastName)); // [NOTE: Returns the parent document]
+  // You can find the relative properties on a child object (without the parent prefix) using .Relative(), useful for $elemMatch string LastNameField = PropertyName(p.Children.Relative().LastName; // Evaluates to "LastName" (without the "Children.")
+}
 ```

-* Simple connection-string configuration using a single appSetting
+* Simple connection-string configuration using a single appSetting.
+Mongol now also supports multiple, named connections.

 ```
 <appSettings>